Floorp-Projects/Floorp/gfx/docs/AsyncPanZoom.rst

 This hit detection is done by APZCTreeManager in collaboration with WebRender, which has more detailed information about the structure of the page content than is stored in APZ directly.

-FIXME: Reference section with more details about WR hit-testing
+See :ref:`this section <wr-hit-test-details>` for more details.

 Also note that for some types of input (e.g. when the user puts two fingers down to do a pinch) we do not want the input to be “split”